TutorialsLast Updated May 6, 20249 min read

 Logging allows developers to monitor the flow of a program with actions taken.
 You can use loggers to track application flows like tracking transactional data in ecommerce applications or recording events when an API call interacts with a service.

 To start with logging in Flask, import the logging module from Python.
 This logger module comes out of the box from the Python installation and does not need configuration.
 The Python logging module logs events based on pre-defined levels.
-The recorded log events are known as log records.
+Every recorded event becomes a log record.
 Each record level has a different severity level:

 • Debug : 10